NilFoundation/crypto3/docs/implementation.md

 ## Data Type Conversion {#hashes_data}

-Since block cipher algorithms are usually defined for `Integral` types or byte sequences of unique format for each cipher, encryption function being generic requirement should be handled with particular cipher-specific input data format converter.
+Since hash algorithms are usually defined for `Integral` types or byte sequences of unique format for each hash, its function being generic requirement should be handled with particular hash-specific input data format converter.

-For example `Rijndael` cipher is defined over blocks of 32 bit words, which could be represented with `uint32_t`.
+For example `SHA2` hash is defined over blocks of 32 bit words, which could be represented with `uint32_t`.
 This means all the input data should be in some way converted to 4 byte sized `Integral` type.
 In case of `InputIterator` is defined over some range of `Integral` value type, this is is